zzhhatthl/PoDDyHePo-projection/README.md

     `sex` and `age`.
 In order to use `age` as grouping variable, you must change numeric age into predefined age group.
 NOTICE: Grouping variable should not have more than five categories.
--   `sep_col` is a categorical variable with three or more levels, like in the testdata, `obe` has three levels: 0 = Normal Weight, 1 = Overweight, 2 = Obesity.
-By specifying `sep_col = "obe"`, the function calculates the proportions of each category.
-It has to be specified in `sep_col`, when there is a variable with 3 or more levels like `obe` in the example, as we use Wilson Confidence Interval in the pooling step, which is for binomial proportions.
+-   Though `sep_col` is not in the arguement, it is important.
+It is a categorical variable with three or more levels, like in the testdata, `obe` has three levels: 0 = Normal Weight, 1 = Overweight, 2 = Obesity.
+By specifying `colName`, the programme will check if it has three or more levels, then the function calculates the proportions of each category.
+When there is a variable with three or more levels like `obe` in the example, the self-detected `sep_col` helps us to adapt it to use Wilson Confidence Interval in the pooling step, which is for binomial proportions.

 This function returns the prevalences in numerical form.
 It gives you a table with year, prevalences and prediction intervals.

 In the function `PoDDyHePoPlot`,